 You can also call me on 07858 309431 if you would prefer to leave a message or speak to me first.
 I am happy to discuss any queries or questions you may have prior to arranging an initial appointment.

-I offer counselling in person and/or online in the Basingstoke area from my home garden office.
+I offer counselling in person and/or online in the Basingstoke area from my home garden therapy room.

 I work with adults over 18 years and offer both short-term and open-ended counselling.